 Qualification Title Master of Science in Urban and Regional Planning

-Qualification Abbreviation MSc(URP)
+Oualification Abbreviation MSc(URP)

-Minimum Period of Study 1 year full-time or 2 years part-time

-NQF Exit Level Level 9

-NQF Credits Total minimum 180

 The qualifying candidate is competent to identify, evaluate and solve problems within the ambit of the research area, and demonstrates a high level of responsibility and ethics both within the immediate context of the problem, and with regard to society as a whole.
 In addition, s/he is familiar with relevant theoretical material for his/her area of specialisation.